How to Build an In-House AML Tool: Case Study and Best Practices

 One of the core aspects of the shift to a custom AML solution was the utilization of cloud platforms such as AWS ECS and Azure Kubernetes Service (AKS).
 These platforms reduce operational overhead and allow for easy container deployment, allowing for more scalable operations.

-Working with AWS ECS and AKS delivered important operational scalability, enabling the bank to add new microservices for advanced modules like automated KYC checks as its capacity grows.
+Working with AWS ECS and AKS delivered important operational scalability, enabling the fintech to add new microservices for advanced modules like automated KYC checks as its capacity grows.

 Compliance officers were provided a user-friendly dashboard for alert triage and threshold adjustments, and the in-house AML tool fostered a culture shift where staff were empowered to proactively handle daily AML logic changes without the need for external vendor tickets.